brennanbutler01/cs6750-hci/week-4/Brainstorm-Chainstorm-Cheatstorm-Tweetstorm-IdeationStrategiesForDistributedHCIDesign.md

 ## Brainstorming

-Obsborn's three phases of brainstorming:
+Osborn's three phases of brainstorming:

 1. Fact-Finding - Problem-definition and preparation.
 2. Idea-Finding - Idea-production and idea-development.
 Select and combine tentative ideas.